-- f.
-Maintain an accurate log which describes the learning activities and/or nursing practice - g.
-Produce written plans for implementation of clinical objectives. - h.
-Conduct selective pre and post conferences with the nurse preceptor. - i.
-Submit a summary of clinical experiences. - j.
-Maintain malpractice insurance.
+- 4. Maintain an accurate log detailing the learning activities and/or nursing practice. - 5.
+Conduct selective pre- and post-experience conferences with the clinical preceptor. - 6.
+Submit a summary of clinical experiences. - 7.
+Maintain all clinical documentation required for attainment of full rotational clearance throughout the entirety of their clinical preceptorship.